-“Hemp was an important part of America’s past, and we’d like to make it an important part of America’s future,” Mejia said.
-“We used to know how to grow and process hemp, but because of cannabis prohibition, we have to learn all over again.
+“Hemp was an important part of America’s past.
+We’d like to make it an important part of America’s future,” Mejia said.
+“We used to know how to grow and process hemp.
+But because of cannabis prohibition, we have to learn all over again.
 As we learn, we will be sharing these valuable lessons with our community and the nation.”

-He argued that opportunities to create environmentally friendly hemp products, building materials, and food to replace and ethanol and plastic would lead to a more sustainable future.
+He argued that opportunities to create environmentally friendly hemp products and food would lead to a more sustainable future.

-“We see this as a way to engage with our local community and to help those harmed by the war on drugs,” Mejia said.
+“We see this as a way to engage with our local community.
+To help those harmed by the war on drugs,” Mejia said.

 The institute will be run largely by Sedia along with Mejia.
 Other professors will research along with undergrad and grad students.

-The new institute’s first event will be a virtual Cannabis Curriculum Convening on April 21 and 22, which will bring together cannabis educators across the nation to exchange ideas, discuss strategies to enhance cannabis education in higher education, and network
+The new institute’s first event will be a virtual Cannabis Curriculum Convening on April 21 and 22.
+It will bring together cannabis educators across the nation to exchange ideas, discuss strategies to enhance cannabis education in higher education, and network

 The convening themes include cannabis curricula in science, cultivation, law, medicine, and social justice.

-Stockton University will have to compete with Rowan University, which announced the establishment of a cannabis think tank shortly after the passage of adult-use legislation.
+Stockton University will have to compete with Rowan University.
+It announced the establishment of a cannabis think tank shortly after the passage of adult-use legislation.